 Joyce instructs the following:

 This is a practice that stays low to the floor, but works deep into the connective tissues, fascial networks and joint capsules of the body.
 Primary focus is placed on the pelvis.
 Postures are held for extended periods of time to allow for muscular release.
 Once muscles release, the deeper “yin” tissues of the body are able to receive the benefits of the posture.
-Because Yin Yoga targets ligaments, bones and joints, it is not recommended for those working with an active or recent injury.
 For many, this class provides a deep energetic release as well.
+Because Yin Yoga targets ligaments, bones and joints, it is not recommended for those working with an active or recent injury, or for women in their 3rd trimester of pregnancy.
 75 degrees.